lookeswong/jamming/README.md

 This application requests the Spotify API to allows users to search the Spotify library, create a custom playlist, then save it to their Spotify account.

+To view the application, simply click on this link - http://lucas-jam.surge.sh

 ## Built With

 - JavaScript